Prince William County Housing Market Analysis: April 2025

 Sold 91–120 Days: 90.15%

 Insight: Well-priced homes sell fast, often above asking, while lingering listings face discounts.
-Pricing strategically is key for sellers.
+Pricing strategically is key for sellers, a strategy supported by data from the National Association of Realtors (NAR).

 Days on Market: Cooling Demand